Fort Stevens (Oregon): World War II

-After WWI, the U.S. Navy established a radio station onboard Ft.
+After World War I, the U.S. Navy established a radio station onboard Ft.
 Stevens for communication with the fleet.
 Additionally, in 1932 the Navy co-located a secret radio intercept station at Ft.
 Stevens to listen-in on Japanese navy coded messages.
 Specially trained radiomen from the "On-the-Roof-Gang" were stationed to the listening post.
 The station was designated "S" because of the Ft.
 Stevens location.
 It was designated to be restored as a historical monument by the federal government in 1936.
 In September 1939, the U.S. Navy relocated Station S to Fort Ward on Bainbridge Island, Washington because of better intercept conditions.

 On the night of June 21–22, 1942, the Japanese submarine I-25 surfaced off Fort Stevens and fired 17 shells from her 14 cm-caliber deck gun, making Fort Stevens the first military installation in the Contiguous United States to come under enemy fire in World War II.
-The Japanese attack caused no damage to the fort itself, it only destroyed the backstop of the post's baseball field.
+The Japanese attack caused no damage to the fort itself, only destroying the backstop of the post's baseball field.

 The garrison of Fort Stevens during World War II included elements of two regiments, the 249th Coast Artillery (Oregon National Guard) and the 18th Coast Artillery of the Regular Army.

 Fort Stevens was decommissioned in 1947.
 All the armaments were removed and buildings were auctioned.
 The grounds were transferred to the Corps of Engineers, until finally being turned over to the Oregon Parks and Recreation Department in 1975.